Skip to main content

 Grow Pennsylvania Tuition Waivers

-The Grow PA Tuition Waiver Program encourages out-of-state students enrolling in PA State System of Higher Education (PASSHE) schools to work in PA after graduation and help build the workforce for in-demand occupations.
+The Grow PA Tuition Waiver Program encourages out-of-state students enrolling in a Pennsylvania State System of Higher Education (PASSHE) school to work in PA after graduation and help build the workforce for in-demand occupations.

 Grow PA Tuition Waiver Program Info